 The BC Centre for Disease Control, working in collaboration with HIM, Vancouver Coastal Health and other partners have created four testing guidelines for sexually active gay men in Vancouver.

 More at risk?
 Test every three months.

-High-risk sex includes anal sex without a condom with a partner whose status is different than yours, or unknown to you.
+High-risk sex includes anal sex without a condom with a partner who are of unknown status or haven’t reached an undetectable viral load.

 To reduce your risk of picking up HIV, use condoms during anal sex, and reduce the number of partners you’re having anal sex with, or opt for lower-risk activities (like oral sex or mutual masturbation).
 HIV test “window periods” are shorter now: you can now get tested more often, and get your results sooner.

 Less at risk?
 Test every 12 months.

 Low-risk sex includes oral sex, anal sex where condoms are used and sex with a regular partner whose status you know (like a boyfriend or husband).
 There is no risk of HIV transmission if having sex with a guy who is undetectable, or a guy who is on PrEP.
 That said, any condomless sex may result in transmission of other STIs.

 Low-risk doesn’t necessarily mean no-risk.
 Even guys who may consider themselves no-risk should test for HIV every 12 months.
 Sometimes, a risk event may happen (by accident, mistake, or even planned).
 If so, you may want to change your testing pattern to every 3 months, or follow the Test After a High-Risk Event guidelines (below).

 Test after a high-risk event.